Turbodunker/lsm-bpf/Scratchpad.md

 # BPF helpers and macros
 * BPF_CORE_READ(ptr1, ptr2, ...) for pointer chasing
 * bpf_get_current_comm get filename into buffer... if it's 15bytes(last is NUL)
+* bpf_path_d_path should use this, but my kernel is outdated... should maybe upgrade